tasosalvas/spdiu/README.md

 > [Full description and parameters of the 'save' task.]
 ```

-These help texts are the Python docstrings in [tasks.py](./tasks.py).
+The task help texts are the Python docstrings in [tasks.py](./tasks.py).
+Their accepted parameters are the arguments in each task's definition.

 While all of the utility's function is exposed through the interactive help system, it also aims to be easy to read so it can act as a reference for how each task is accomplished.